-All plugins recommended are free downloads from WordPress.org.
+All plugins recommended are free downloads from WordPress.org directory.

-Our first speed trick, of course, is our thematic graphic elements tying fast-loading visuals together.
-Color usage is part of our speed strategy.
+Our first speed trick, of course, is using thematic graphic elements tying fast-loading visuals together.
+Color usage in branding elements is good speed strategy.
 Limiting the site palette to just a few colors makes super, fast-to-load GIF graphics – and the lightest-weight, 16-second video.

 Second, we use free plugins that help page speed.
 It’s a myth that using many plugins will slowdown your website.
 Being sloppy in judging plugin quality or necessity is the culprit.
 That’s within a designer’s control.
 It calls for wisdom and speed testing.
 The best plugins add only single-digit millisecond delays.
 Almost no page weight at all – weightlessness!

 Here’s the speed plugins we use on Twenty-seventeen:

 2Remove Google Fonts References

 Disable enqueuing of Twenty-seventeen’s Libre Franklin and Helvetica Neue and other fonts used from Google.
 Twenty-seventeen then uses browser and system default fonts.
 This speeds up load time.
 This plugin is a very lightweight.
 It has no settings, just activate it and it works immediately.
 The trade off for typographic branding isn’t worth it.
 The body text is generic and ubiquitous thus perceived as an utility font.
 The common fall-back fonts in the stack aren’t special except for being fast loading.
 The family font stack is: “Libre Franklin”, “Helvetica Neue”, helvetica, arial, sans-serif.
 The font being rendered usually is Helvetica.